OxygenCobalt/OxygenCobalt/README.md

 #### Other info

 - Messaging: Use my Email to the left.
-- Social Media: I have a [LinkedIn](https://www.linkedin.com/in/alexcpht/).
+- Social Media: You can connect with me on [LinkedIn](https://www.linkedin.com/in/alexcpht/).
 - PGP:
     - <details><summary>Public Key</summary>
       <p>